Acellera/htmd/doc/source/how-to/system-build-custombond.md

 )
 ```

-When you use the canonical NCAA flow, `out.custombonds` already contains the right selections for every inter-residue bond detect found.
-You only hand-write `custombonds` for cases detect doesn't cover.
+When you use the canonical NCAA flow, `out.custombonds` already contains the right selections for every inter-residue bond `detectNonStandardResidues` found.
+You only hand-write `custombonds` for cases it doesn't cover.

 ## Gotchas

 - Each selection in a `custombonds` tuple must resolve to **exactly one atom**.
 If a selection matches zero or several atoms, `amber.build` raises a clear error.
 Use `mol.atomselect(sel).sum()` to debug.
-- The atoms named in a bond must already exist on the two residues - tLeap won't add atoms, only bonds.
+- The atoms named in a bond must already exist on the two residues; tLeap won't add atoms, only bonds.
 If your endpoint is a side-chain atom that's normally stripped (e.g. an `OXT` of a mid-chain residue), template the residue first so the right atoms are present.
-- For disulfides between residues `amber.build` already auto-detects ({py:func}`~htmd.builder.builder.detectDisulfideBonds` matches any `CY*` resname with an `SG` atom within 3 Å), you don't need a `custombonds` entry - it'll just add a duplicate `bond` directive.
+- For disulfides between residues `amber.build` already auto-detects ({py:func}`~htmd.builder.builder.detectDisulfideBonds` matches any `CY*` resname with an `SG` atom within 3 Å), you don't need a `custombonds` entry; it'll just add a duplicate `bond` directive.
 Pass `disulfide=[...]` only when you want to override the auto-detection.
 - For a head-to-tail cyclic peptide whose **terminal N-C distance is already short** (< 1.35 Å in the input coordinates), `amber.build`'s cyclic-segment detector picks up the closure on its own and emits the appropriate `bond` directive without needing a `custombonds` entry.
 The minimal example above is only needed when the cyclising bond is implied by chemistry but not present in the input geometry.

 ## See also

-- {doc}`Build a stapled peptide <../tutorials/system-prep/04-stapled-peptide>` - the standard pattern for a side-chain crosslink, including the upstream NCAA templating.
+- {doc}`Build a stapled peptide <../tutorials/system-prep/04-stapled-peptide>`: the standard pattern for a side-chain crosslink, including the upstream NCAA templating.
-- {doc}`Build a cyclic peptide <../tutorials/system-prep/05-cyclic-peptide>` - head-to-tail variant with cap suppression.
+- {doc}`Build a cyclic peptide <../tutorials/system-prep/05-cyclic-peptide>`: the head-to-tail variant, with cap suppression.
-- {py:func}`htmd.builder.nonstandard.parameterizeFromSpecs` - the function that auto-emits `custombonds` for detected NCAA crosslinks.
+- {py:func}`htmd.builder.nonstandard.parameterizeFromSpecs`: the function that auto-emits `custombonds` for detected NCAA crosslinks.